oopsmonk/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 # Get started with the gRPC API

 **Hub exposes some gRPC methods that you can call using any gRPC client.
-These methods allow you to manage users' tokens by interfacing with the Hub database and an IOTA node.
+These methods allow you to manage users' tokens by interfacing with the Hub database and a node.
 In this tutorial, you learn the basics of the gRPC API to create a new user with some new deposit addresses.**

 ## Prerequisites